Overview

 Investment Director and Head of Research

-Gabrielle has 34 years’ investment experience, has managed global equity portfolios since 2001 and European portfolios since 1998.
+Gabrielle has over 35 years’ investment experience, has managed global equity portfolios since 2001 and European portfolios since 1998.
 Joining Troy at the end of 2011, previously Gabrielle was a Senior Managing Director at Lazard Asset Management where she worked for 17 years and was responsible for Global and European portfolios.
 Gabrielle graduated from University College Dublin gaining a BA in History and Economics and an MA in Economics.
 She holds the ASIP qualification and is an Associate Member of the CFA Society of the UK.
-Gabrielle was previously on the Board of Witan Investment Trust and is a Trustee of the charity Launch It.
+Gabrielle was previously on the Board of Witan Investment Trust and is a Trustee of the charity Launch It and the South-East Rural Charitable Trust.

 George Viney CFA